Brawn16/mono-repo-example/readme.md

 ## Workspaces

 This repo contains multiple packages used together to build up the complete app, managed through Yarn Workspaces.
-For more information of workspaces read https://classic.yarnpkg.com/en/docs/workspaces.
+For more information on workspaces read https://classic.yarnpkg.com/en/docs/workspaces.

 ## Packages